yzjedu/cs151-lab7-jordi_korede/algorithm.md

   1. Ask user to input the type of flooring they want
   2. Convert input to lower
   3. While input doesn't equal hardwood, carpet, or tile
-     1. Output error message and ask the user to input the flooring they want\
+     1. Output error message and ask the user to input the flooring they want
+  4. Return type of flooring

 * Purpose: Calculate of flooring for room
 * Name: room_cost